 Unified Planning Work Program

-The Unified Planning Work Program (UPWP) describes the scope and estimated cost of work tasks to be conducted by the transportation planning staff of the Franklin Regional Council of Governments (FRCOG) on behalf of the Franklin County Transportation Planning Organization (TPO) over a single fiscal year contract year.
+The Unified Planning Work Program (UPWP) describes the scope and estimates the cost of work tasks to be conducted by the transportation planning staff of the Franklin Regional Council of Governments (FRCOG) on behalf of the Franklin County Transportation Planning Organization (FCTPO) for a single fiscal year contract year.
 The UPWP outlines the region’s long and short-range transportation planning objectives and describes how these objectives will be met.